 What I Am Using to Learn Chinese

-- LingQ – my new favourite tool, I kid you not
+- LingQ – my new favorite tool, I kid you not

 - iTalki Lessons – I have weekly Chinese lessons